 Master of Engineering: General Engineering

-The Master of Engineering “General Engineering” concentration is a multidisciplinary program of study with an online and distance learning modality.
+The Master of Engineering “General Engineering” concentration is a multidisciplinary program of study with an online learning modality with synchronous and asynchronous coursework.
 This is particularly attractive to practicing engineers and professionals in related fields who seek a wider base of knowledge.
 The MENG in General Engineering requires students to complete 30 credits of graduate level study.
 Students in this degree concentration will be required to study a set of core disciplines, as well as a range of elective courses.
 A graduate of the Master of Engineering General Engineering concentration may be employed in a range of specialized occupations, which may depend on their previous engineering experience and education, as well as their graduate-level concentration options.
 Upon graduation, students may be more competitive candidates for a wide range of engineering related careers.

-The Master of Engineering (MENG) degree emphasizes improvement of essential technical and professional skills, while a traditional Master of Science degree emphasizes research or a comprehensive understanding of a research area.
+The Master of Engineering (MENG) degree emphasizes improvement of essential technical and professional development skills, while a traditional Master of Science degree emphasizes research or a comprehensive understanding of a research area.
 The Master of Engineering program is designed for practicing engineers who prefer to attend classes in the evenings and on a part-time basis.
-This affords engineers the opportunity for continuing education without workplace interruptions.
+This affords engineers the opportunity for a graduate level education without workplace interruptions.

 The program consists of 30 credit hours: